LIBERATING FOOTBALL TRAVEL

 Film producer Michel Seydoux, club president from 2002, soon created a centre for training and development, and hired coach Claude Puel to find the right blend for the first team.
 In their six years under Puel, Lille finished league runners-up in 2005 and made the knock-out stages of the Champions League.

 In came ex-Lille midfielder Rudi Garcia.
 Hired as coach in 2008, Garcia was sacked in 2009 but reinstated at Seydoux’s insistence.
 By 2010, Belgian prodigy Eden Hazard, nurtured by Lille, debuting at 16, was ready to shine in attacking midfield.
-Locally born Yohan Cabaye, at LOSC at 12, was honing his dead-ball skills.
+Locally born Yohan Cabaye, at LOSC when he was 12, was honing his dead-ball skills.
 Fellow midfielder Rio Mavuba, born stateless on a boat off the coast of Angola, had the drive and personal touch to captain the outfit, spearheaded by prolific Senegalese Moussa Sow and savvy Gervinho, whom Garcia would later take to Roma.

 The result was the double of 2010-11, a high-scoring triumph that lifted Hazard, Cabaye, Gervinho and Garcia into the limelight.
 The three players left for the Premier League, Garcia later for Serie A.